 Ivan III (the Great)

-Prince of the duchy of Moscow; responsible for freeing Russia from the Mongols; took the title of tsar. (tsar coming from the word caesar)
+Prince of the Duchy of Moscow; responsible for freeing Russia from the Mongols;took the title of tsar (Caesar).

 Ivan IV (the Terrible)

-Confirmed power of tsarist autocracy by attacking the authority of the boyars; continued policy of expansion; established contacts with western European commerce and culture. (shows that the tsars power was questioned by the people of Russia)
+confirmed power of tsarist autocracy by attacking the authority of the boyars; continued policy of expansion; established contacts with western European commerce and culture.

-Peasant adventurers with agricultural and military skills recruited to conquer and settle in newly seized lands in southern Russia and Siberia (Pioneers of Russia)
+peasant-adventurers with agricultural and military skills recruited to conquer and settle innewly seized lands in southern Russia and Siberia.

 Time of Troubles

-Early 17th-century period of boyar efforts to regain power and foreign invasion after the death of Ivan IV without an heir; ended with the selection of Michael Romanov as tsar in 1613. (shows that Russia as no long precedent for replacing lost ruler)
+early 17th century period of boyar efforts to regain power and foreign invasion following the death without an heir of Ivan IV; ended with the selection of Michael Romanov as tsar in 1613.

 Peter I (the Great)

-Tsar from 1689 to 1725; continued growth of absolutism and conquest; sought to change selected aspects of the economy and culture through imitation of western European models. (makes St.Petersburg into the new influential Russian city)
+tsar from 1689 to 1725; continued growth of absolutism and conquest; sought to change selected aspects of the economy and culture through imitation of western European models.

 Catherine the Great

-German-born Russian tsarina; combined selective Enlightenment ideas with strong centralizing policies; converted the nobility to a service aristocracy by granting them new power over the peasantry. (everyone is under the tsar and the peasants become equal to slaves)
+German-born Russian tsarina; combined receptivity to selective Enlightenment ideas with strong centralizing policies; converted the nobility to a service aristocracy by granting them new power over the peasantry.

-Unsuccessful peasant rising led by Cossack Pugachev during the 1770s; typical of peasant unrest during the 18th century and after (shows the oppression of serfs in Russia)
+unsuccessful peasant rising led by cossack Emelyan Pugachev during the 1770s; typical of peasant unrest during the 18th century and thereafter.